berayboztepe/berayboztepe/README.md

 ## Hi, I am Beray.

 #### I am a student of Computer Engineering at Canakkale Onsekiz Mart University.
 I have finished my Erasmus+ Project in Poland.
 The university which I was studying is Politechnika Lubelska.
 I am interested in Machine Learning, Data Science, Computer Vision.
-I am currently improving myself in these fields.
-Python is my most used language but I've also experienced in C#, C, Assembly MIPS, Matlab, Java, HTML, CSS, PHP and JavaScript in a basic level.

 - 🔭 Here, you may see my Python's Face recognition library project